Portland, Oregon: Housing

-Tax Policy
+Tax policy

-Portland has no sales tax, and residents face some of the highest taxes in the United States.
+Portland residents face some of the highest taxes in the United States.
 The state levies the sixth highest income tax on individuals, the top begins in at $125,000.
-Including local taxes, Portland Oregon has the 2nd highest top marginal rate in the United States at 14.7737%.
+Including taxes administered by Metro and Multnomah County, Portland Oregon has the 2nd highest top marginal rate in the United States at 14.7737%.
 The city rates ranks first for S-Corporations, Partnerships and LLCs and first for C-Corporations.
 In addition to state taxes, Portland has the nation's fifth-highest effective property tax rate on median-valued homes among major cities and the 13th highest rate for commercial property taxes.
+Due to Oregon Ballot Measure 50, property tax rates are related to the value of the land as of 1995, which has caused disparities in tax burden between two properties which sell for the same price but in different neighborhoods.
 The city also imposes a 1% Clean Energy Surcharge on business with more than $1 billion in worldwide receipts and more than $500k in Portland revenue.
+All Portland residents over age 18 who earn more than $1,000 and are in a household with income above the poverty level are also required to pay a $35 Portland Arts Tax.

-In 2020, Portland voters passed bills to impose a Supportive Housing Services tax and a Preschool for All Personal Income tax.
-The goal of the Supportive Housing Services tax was to raise $250 million annually to address homelessness across greater Portland by levying a 1% tax on income above $125,000 for individuals or $200,000 for couples filing jointly, and a 1% business income tax on net income for business with receipts above $5 million.
-The Preschool for All tax is 1.5% on $125k individual / $200k joint filers and an additional 1.5% on income over $250k individuals / $400k joint.
-Both rates are expected to increase by 0.8% in 2027.
+In 2020, local voters passed bills to impose a Supportive Housing Services tax and a Preschool for All Personal Income tax.
+The goal of the Supportive Housing Services tax was to raise $250 million annually to address homelessness across the metro Portland region by levying a 1% tax on income above $125,000 for individuals or $200,000 for couples filing jointly, and a 1% business income tax on net income for business with receipts above $5 million.
+The Preschool for All tax is 1.5% on $125k individual / $200k joint filers and an additional 1.5% on income over $250k individuals / $400k joint, to fund preschool programs in Multnomah County.
+The Preschool for All rates are expected to increase by 0.8% in 2027.
+All local taxes are administered by the City of Portland Revenue Division, including for those who live in portions of Metro or Multnomah County outside the city.